chophilip21/jigsaw_image_classification/README.md

 - You can download dataset from the official link: http://www.vision.caltech.edu/visipedia/CUB-200.html
 - Put your dataset (CUB-200-2011 is the default) and put it inside a dataset folder
 - Run dataset.py and it will convert your dataset into following format:
+- Refer to colab.ipynb to see how things run exactly.

 ```
 dataset